5 Tips For Hosting Christmas Dinner, Allergy-Free

 YIKES!

-Not to mention all the cooking that has to happen during the holidays.
+Because of cross-contact, I would usually host and cook all the food for Christmas dinner, so that I could ensure that food is safe.
 For a while, I felt like I was bonding with my kitchen more than my family during one of the most important celebrations of the year!

 This is why I knew something had to change, and I needed to come up with a plan.